StoicLoofah/my-nanowrimo-novel/novel/8_plus_one.md

 "Yeah, nicely done.
 Hannah, as explanation, the party needed to get an item from a friend hopefully without hurting him, and Lindsay remembered a trap I had put in the week before and used that to do it.
 Pretty clever move worth bonus experience points."
 Lindsay pumped her fist and sat down.

-"Okay, where do we get started, then?", Drew asked.
+"Okay, where do we get started, then?"
+Drew asked.

 "Let's skip the walk and start at the Sideways Tower," said Carl.
 "It took you a few days to walk, but everything looks normal.
 You arrive during the middle of the day and are standing outside."